 The Code of Conduct for Higher Education (Code of Conduct) is a document containing rules of conduct intended to guarantee and improve the quality of education for international students in higher education.
-Also, it aims at promoting the mobility of international students.
 With the rules and standards laid down in the Code, the affiliated institutions guarantee a certain uniformity in the quality of the information provided to and care for international students.

 2. Who is the Code of Conduct for?